American Indian Holistic Reality

 A majority of adults in the area believe and know that there is a great need for supervised recreation for the youth and children, affordable day care for working or "work-fare"/welfare families, after-school tutoring and "family development" programs including counseling and legal services, substance abuse programs and adult vocational education.
 Also needed is office/conference space for community organizations, scholarship programs, and most importantly an area for the elders to teach and share sacred knowledge.

-The "benefit freeze", (public law 93531) was created in 1966 by Robert Bennet, former U.S. Commissioner of Indian Affairs, because of a governmental fabrication of a land dispute between the Hopi and Navajo nations to make 62,000 acres of trust land available to corporate exploitation of mineral rights.
+The "Bennett Freeze", (public law 93531) was created in 1966 by Robert Bennett, former U.S. Commissioner of Indian Affairs, because of a governmental fabrication of a land dispute between the Hopi and Navajo nations to make 62,000 acres of trust land available to corporate exploitation of mineral rights.